 Construction types that are 33.3% or greater, rate the coverage with the construction class or type with the highest rate.
 Disregard any construction types that are less than 33.3 %.

 Rate increases, which will apply to Condominiums, Homeowner’s associations and apartment buildings.
 Because A-rated properties are not subject to the statutory 10% limitation on the premium increase, Citizens can raise the premiums for these types of buildings:

 The following increases apply:

 Seacoast Zone 1 – 20.6%

 These rate increases are effective March 1, 2012 for new policies and April 1, 2012 for renewals.

 Discontinuation of Builder’s Risk Coverage:

 Builders will be especially hit by this decision.
 Citizens will stop to write Builder’s risk effective March 1, 2012 for new business and June 1, 2012 for renewals.
 What will happen here is that builders will have no other choice then to turn to surplus lines which have significantly higher premiums and on top of this are not well funded.
 Therefore in case of a catastrophe, builders might face lower than replacement value payouts.
-See also the article in the Herald Tribune from April 2, 2012.

 As always, thanks for reading my blog, if you have questions please feel free to call me or leave a comment.